 World-famous explorer and colonizer, who led a series of successful European expeditions to the Americas, and subsequently instituted a series of brutal, genocidal policies designed to dominate and enslave the Native Americans.
-Loewen acknowledges that… (read full character analysis)
+Loewen acknowledges that… read analysis of Christopher Columbus

 The first Director of the FBI, J. Edgar Hoover presided over the FBI for nearly fifty years, during which he built it into a highly powerful, largely autonomous organization.
-Hoover, contrary to what most history… (read full character analysis)
+Hoover, contrary to what most history… read analysis of J. Edgar Hoover

 Early 20th century writer, journalist, and activist, who learned how to read, write, and even talk in spite of being born deaf and dumb.
-Keller spent most of her adult life fighting for socialist causes—she… (read full character analysis)
+Keller spent most of her adult life fighting for socialist causes—she… read analysis of Helen Keller

 16th president of the United States, Abraham Lincoln led the Union during the Civil War.
-Despite the fact that Lincoln was an articulate, eloquent writer, and an intelligent thinker, most American history textbooks give almost… (read full character analysis)
+Despite the fact that Lincoln was an articulate, eloquent writer, and an intelligent thinker, most American history textbooks give almost… read analysis of President Abraham Lincoln